jjspoelstra/jjspoelstra/README.md

 🔭 I’m currently working on a booking platform that empowers local musicians.

-🌱 I’m currently learning how to utilize fullCalendar

 👯 I’m looking to collaborate on projects that benefit underprivileged communities

 📫 How to reach me jjspoels@gmail.com